ezaron/SMCE/README.md

-## Cloud-Based Tide Prediction Software
+## HRET14 Tide Prediction Software

 ### What is this software?